Pushouts of affine algebraic sets: Acknowledgments

 \section{Acknowledgments}

 This article is a substantially revised and extended version of a part of the author's master thesis defended at the Charles University, Faculty of Mathematics and Physics in September 2018.
-The author would like to extend his thanks to the thesis supervisor Jan Šťovíček for all his invaluable help in the process of writing the thesis and this text.
+The author would like to extend his thanks to the thesis supervisor Jan \v{S}\v{t}ov\'{i}\v{c}ek for all his invaluable help in the process of writing the thesis and this text.

+The author gratefully acknowledges support from grant \textit{GA\v{C}R 17-23112S} of the Czech Science Foundation.

 ~\\[0.05cm]

 \textsc{Charles University, Faculty of Mathematics and Physics, Department of Algebra, Sokolovska 83, 186 75 Praha, Czech Republic}\\\\ \textit{Email address:} \texttt{jakub.kopriva@outlook.com}